 - chocolate chips or chunks are optional, but highly recommended

 It almost seems too good to be true, doesn’t it!
-But yeah, you only need 3 ingredients — four if you’re a chocoholic like myself.
+But yeah, you only need 3 simple ingredients — four if you’re a chocoholic like myself.
 You might also consider picking up these tools, if you don’t already have them (they will make baking ANY cookie infinitely easier):

 - parchment paper (these precut sheets are the BEST!)